FAQ about Sobel At Home Hotel Linens

 All of our pillows are identified by their individual names.
-The tag of the pillow will have the name of the pillow.
-This is located on the small tag opposite side of our Sobel Westex logo and Federal RN#71273.
+The pillow’s tag will have the name of the pillow.
+This is found on the small tag on the opposite side of our Sobel Westex logo and Federal RN#71273.

 What pillow should I choose?

 Pillows are very subjective, and each person’s sleep experience is different.
 Frequently, side sleepers tend toward a fuller, softer pillow, while smaller, flatter pillows are more regularly enjoyed by back sleepers or stomach sleepers.